 The Gravitational Constant and Weight

 Weight is not an intrinsic property of an object; it's the force exerted on that object due to gravity.
-Therefore, weight depends on both the object's mass and the gravitational field it's in.
+Which means, weight depends on both the object's mass and the gravitational field it's in.
 The formula for calculating weight (W) is:

 W = mg